AwesomesauceLabs/piglet-manual/index.md

 window with the message `No model is available for preview.
 Please drag a model into this Preview Area`.
 Next, drag the prefab for the imported glTF model (located one level up from the `Animations` folder) onto the Animation Preview Area.
-You will then be able to click the Play button to view the animation.
+You should then be able to click the Play button to view the animation in the Editor.

 ![Previewing an animation clip in the Editor.
 (A) The user selects an animation clip in the "Animations" subdirectory, causing